-One of the best ways that employers can guard against this situation is by ensuring restrictive covenants are written into staff contracts.
-These restrictive covenants will come into play once the member of staff is no longer under contract with that particular employer – accordingly they are termed post-termination obligations.
+One way employers can protect their confidential information is by writing restrictive covenants into staff contracts.
+These are termed post-termination obligations since they only come into play once the employee is no longer under contract with that particular employer.

 What are the different types of post-termination obligations?

-- Non-solicitation covenants – these prevent employees from forming agreements will former customers for a set period of time
+- non-solicitation covenants – these prevent employees from forming agreements with former customers for a set period of time;

-Will these restrictive covenants be able to be written into all of the staff contracts?
+Can restrictive covenants be written into all staff contracts?

 For these restrictive covenants to be fully enforceable they should only be written into the contracts of those members of staff who have access to this kind of confidential information and hold a high-profile role within the company.